SableRaf/processing-revisions/README.md

 ## Contacts

-For questions about this archival effort, please write to hello@processing.org
+For inquiries about this archival effort, please write to hello@processing.org

-For any other questions, contact foundation@processingfoundation.org
+For any other inquiries, contact foundation@processingfoundation.org

 ## Credits and Licensing